What is an endpoint

 For all other endpoint types, you can create a new route by clicking the

 Add new Route button.
-You should then specify the http verb the path of the new route.
+You should then specify the http verb and the path of the new route.

 Regarding the http verb, you can choose among the following:

-Once you have created all the routes that you need, you can start configuring them and even decide a different behavior for each one.
+Once you have created all the routes you need, you can start configuring them and even decide a different behavior for each one.

 /test it means that all routes that start with